 The Trap of Trying to Be Seen as an Expert

-Many people who work in professional fields think that if they just share enough things online, people will finally see them as an expert.
+Many professionals who want to build thought leadership make the same mistake: they think that if they share enough content online, people will finally see them as an expert.
 They are constantly told to post often, jump on whatever is popular right now, and try to please the system by sharing content daily.
 This is a mistake.
-Just being visible is not the same as being a leader, and talking loudly doesn't mean people are actually listening to you.
+Just being visible is not the same as being a thought leader, and talking loudly doesn't mean people are actually listening to you.

 When you care more about how much you post than how good the information is, you naturally end up sharing safe, common advice that won't upset anyone but also won't really help anyone either.
 Doing this makes you sound exactly like everyone else in your field.
 You aren't creating a strong brand; you are just adding to the noise online.
 Instead of being seen as someone new and insightful, people see you as someone who just repeats what they already know without adding anything useful.

 To get out of this cycle, you need to stop just commenting on things and start building new ideas yourself.
-This means you have to look very carefully at what you share now to see where you are just copying what others are doing.
-By deeply reviewing your professional online presence, you can stop trying to be everywhere at once and start focusing on one special area where you can truly solve real problems.
-It’s time to choose real depth over constant, meaningless posts.
+This means looking carefully at what you share now to see where you are just copying what others do.
+Start with a clear review of your professional online presence — stop trying to be everywhere at once, and start focusing on one specific area where you can solve real problems.
+Choose depth over constant, meaningless posts.

 What You Should Remember